Knowledge base

 for example) or a subdomain (example.domain.xyz

-for example) to a web server with a static IP address (otherwise you would have to constantly edit the A record to update the new IP address - refer to this other guide on this subject)
+for example) to a web server that has a static IP address (otherwise you would have to constantly edit the A record to provide the new IP address - see this other guide on this subject)

 Some possible situations